Documentation · Reference

 - CT brain +/- MRI or follow up

-- Medications: vestibular suppressants: antihistamines, benzodiazepines and centrally-acting anticholinergic, etc.
+- Medications: vestibular suppressants: antihistamines, benzodiazepines, and centrally-acting anticholinergics, etc.

 - Consult: if seen by neurology or ENT